-How to Write Your Own Wedding Ceremony from Scratch
+How to Write Your Wedding Ceremony from Scratch

-Are you writing your own wedding ceremony from scratch?
-More and more I see that couples have to write their own wedding ceremony from scratch.
+Are you writing your wedding ceremony from scratch?
+More and more, I see that couples have to write their wedding ceremony from scratch.
 So many friends and family are asked to be the wedding officiant, rather than a professional wedding officiant being hired for the wedding ceremony.
-Even I did this very thing 12+ years ago, when our good friend, Tonny Gardiner, married Larry and I. With that in mind, today I’m going to share a wedding ceremony template to help you write your own ceremony from scratch.
-I will also share my own full wedding ceremony text at the end.
-I hope you find this ceremony template useful if you are also writing your wedding ceremony from scratch!
+Even I did this very thing 17+ years ago when our good friend, Tonny Gardiner, married Larry and me.
+With that in mind, today I will share a wedding ceremony template to help you write your ceremony from scratch.
+I will also share my full wedding ceremony text at the end.
+I hope you find this ceremony template helpful if you are also writing your wedding ceremony from scratch!

 how to write your own wedding ceremony script